Valiantic/Valiantic/README.md

 <div align="center">
 🌱 I’m currently learning more in-depth about Web Development (planning to pursue Frontend Web Development first)
 <br>
-⚡ What I like to do: Play musical instruments, read science books and write codes 👨🏻‍💻
+⚡ What I like to do: Play musical instruments, read science books, and write codes 👨🏻‍💻 🤖 Passionate in learning to the field of Artificial Intelligence ⚙️ Working on self-projects daily
 </div>